 I’ve updated my 2017 post about the much loved store Fortnum & Mason.
 I hope you enjoy reading!

 Fortnum & Mason has long been a favourite store for my mum and I especially at Christmas.
-It has become a bit of a tradition to visit this delightful epicurean store these last ten years or so where we take a yearly trip to London during mid to late November to start our Christmas shopping.
+It has become a bit of a tradition to visit this delightful epicurean store these last fourteen years or so where we take a yearly trip to London during mid to late November to start our Christmas shopping.
 By that time, the Christmas lights have been turned on and London is twinkling and glowing and the air is thick with festiveness; it’s an enchanting time of year.
 As my mum gets older, we have decided to dismiss all other Central London shopping in favour of indulging in all that Fortnum and Mason has to offer and there is no better time than Christmas to visit the store.
 In fact, Christmas wouldn’t be Christmas without a visit and mum and I will continue to enjoy this special experience for as long as we can.

 Fortnum & Mason celebrated its tercentenary in 2007, I remember well how the store commemorated this milestone.
 I think that’s when mum and I first started coming as my daughter had started full time school by then so we could stay out for most of the day.
-Fortnum & Masons was established in 1707 by Hugh Mason who operated from a tiny store in St Jame’s Market and from a spare room in his house.
+Fortnum & Masons was established in 1707 by Hugh Mason who operated from a tiny store in St James’s Market and from a spare room in his house.
 The Fortnum family (William Fortnum was a prominent builder) arrived in London with a view to reinvigorate London after The Great Fire.
 He was also a Footman in Queen Anne’s household!

 Queen Anne insisted on having new candles every evening which meant a lot of left over wax which was undeniably, a complete waste; that’s when Fortnum saw this opportunity and exploited it to his advantage.
 His idea was to sell Queen Anne’s half used wax candles for profit.
 Fortnum convinced his landlord Hugh Mason to join the venture and so a grocery shop in St James’s Market was opened in 1707.
 This paved the way for the beginnings of this iconic store and that’s how it all began all those years ago.
 In 1738, the idea of selling food first came about.
 The new store decided to capitalise on creating food that was easily transportable for long distance journeys as many travellers headed west to London, they could stock up before their journey home.
 Trying out many ideas, Mr Fortnum and his staff developed an ingenious idea of wrapping a hard-boiled egg in sausagemeat and then coating in breadcrumbs and deep frying.
 Yes, our very own Scotch Egg was born, it was both filling and very portable and so began their venture into food.
 In 1794, the store even began operating as a post office where they provided letterboxes that were collected six times a day, that lasted until 1839.